njdreikosen/email_listener/README.md

 #### Unit Test Requirements
 Unit tests require a valid gmail account, which requires a few additions:
 - A label (or folder) named 'email_listener' must be created
-- A label (or folder) named 'email_listener2' must be created
 - A filter must be created, which moves any emails sent to '<Your email>+email_listener@gmail.com' to the email_listener label/folder
-- A filter must be created, which moves any emails sent to '<Your email>+email_listener2@gmail.com' to the email_listener2 label/folder

 Along with these changes, the following environmental variables must be created:
 `EL_EMAIL` and `EL_APW`

-For example, on the Debian OS, this can be done by adding the following to `/home/pi/.profile`:
+For example, on the Raspian OS, this can be done by adding the following to `/home/pi/.profile`:
 ```
 export EL_EMAIL="[Your Gmail email]"
 export EL_APW="[Your Google Account app password]"